 Important: Before closing the door, you should always make sure that the cat has everything it needs.

-Do not allow them to meet each other until the end of this introducing session.
+Do not allow them to meet each other until the end of this introduction session.
 If there is any chance for that, eliminate it.

 Actually, you have already started the introductory session.